 Claire is Director of Evolve, a consultancy built around HR and employee engagement.
-She brings over a decade of professional experience as well as lifetime of relevant academic study to clients.
+She brings over a decade of professional experience as well as a lifetime of relevant academic study to clients.

 Claire explained that her expertise in HR, employee engagement, leadership, employee wellbeing and day-to-day HR partnering has shown the importance of a positive working culture.

-“When you talk about creating a happier workplace it can sometimes sound very fluffy and not very tangible for a lot of business owners.
+“When you talk about creating a happier workplace, it can sometimes sound very fluffy and not very tangible for a lot of business owners.

-“But it actually makes really good business sense because happier people attend work more regularly and are more productive.”
+“But it actually makes really good business sense, because happier people attend work more regularly and are more productive.”

 Claire outlined the services offered by Evolve, both in more traditional HR and in helping to improve employee engagement.

-“We also do proactive work and that’s something I’m really enthusiastic about.
+“We also do proactive work, and that’s something I’m really enthusiastic about.
 These are leadership, culture and engagement programmes including Engage and Grow which we have the licence for here in Northern Ireland.”